 For the vast majority of problems, you can let RISKOptimizer automatically choose the appropriate engine for your problem.
-However, if you want to experiment with the different engines or control them in more detail, you can find options on the Engine tab of the Optimization Settings dialog.
+However, if you want to experiment with the different engines or control them in more detail, you can find options on the Advanced tab of the Optimization Settings dialog, under the Engine section (pictured below).